pomelott/import-esm-directory/README.md

 # import-esm-directory

+import es-module directory conveniently when export es-module in an environment that support es-module.

 * [🇨🇳中文文档](https://github.com/pomelott/import-esm-directory/blob/master/CHINESE.md)

+&nbsp;
-* import es-module directory when use ts in node environment,ts module can use es-module directly. note that the env need to meet two conditions：
+note that the env need to meet two conditions：

   1. node

-	2. ts
+  2. support es-module (such as ts)

 * if useful, could you please give me a ⭐️star⭐ on github.